Tech-at-DU/React-Redux-Todo-Tutorial/4-enhancing-ui.md

 ---

 🚀 Now our To-Do List has improved UI and animations!
-Next, we will implement state persistence so tasks remain after a page refresh. 🚀
+Next, we will implement **[State Persistence](5-presistence.md)** so tasks remain after a page refresh. 🚀